 [Regulation 8 inserted in Gazette 14 Jun 2013 p.
 2231-2.]

-9. Availability of copies of the GSI rules
+9. Availability of copies of GSI rules

 (1) The operator must make a copy of the GSI rules as in force for the time being available —

 (a) for inspection free of charge at its principal place of business during its ordinary working hours at that place; and